John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO or MKL files with R ver 4.X under Windows OS.md

 <H4> Here is a short recipe to get Intel MKL up and running with R 3.6.2, just by copying across some of the Intel MKL BLAS files from Microsoft R Open to R 3.6.2, this is easier than having to recompile the whole of R against the Intel MKL libs</H4>

-This recipe will work for R ver 4.X in Windows 10, with the following changes.

-Skip step 4 in the recipe since the Revo packages no longer work with R ver 4.X.
-If needed, the doParallel package is on CRAN, download it from there.
+This recipe works cleanly now that MRO version 4.1.2 has been released and both RevoUtilsMath::getMKLthreads() and setMKLthreads() work again.
+Note that the 'doParallel' package is on CRAN and can be downloaded from there.

-RevoUtilsMath::getMKLthreads() and setMKLthreads() both now work. get_num_cores() in the R CRAN package, 'RhpcBLASctl', is one way find the number of cores on a computer system.
+ The get_num_cores() function, in the R CRAN package: 'RhpcBLASctl', is one way find the number of cores on a computer system.
 Hence:

       RevoUtilsMath::setMKLthreads(RhpcBLASctl::get_num_cores() - 1)

-will reserve a core for other work.
+will reserve a single core for other work.

 #

-Note that sessionInfo() for a properly installed R-MKL on Linux (CentOS) will show a link to the Intel libraries:

-    BLAS/LAPACK: /opt/intel/compilers_and_libraries_2020.1.217/linux/mkl/lib/intel64_lin/libmkl_gf_lp64.so

-Whereas, vanilla R-CRAN shows the standard libraries are used:

-    BLAS:   /opt/R/64-bit/R-4.0.1/lib64/R/lib/libRblas.so
-    LAPACK: /opt/R/64-bit/R-4.0.1/lib64/R/lib/libRlapack.so

-For a properly patched R ver 4.X under Windows, the sessionInfo()'s information doesn't change.
-However, using RhpcBLASctl::blas_get_num_procs() will push the 'detected function mkl_get_max_threads' message and, if so set, it will report the number of cores as being greater than 1.
-Standard R-CRAN will do neither of these things:

-    # Patched R ver 4.X
-    > blas_set_num_threads(4)
-    detected function mkl_set_num_threads

-    > blas_get_num_procs()
-    detected function mkl_get_max_threads
-    [1] 4
+RhpcBLASctl::blas_set_num_threads() appears to work with MRO, with not only RhpcBLASctl::blas_get_num_procs() reporting the number of cores set, but even RevoUtilsMath::getMKLthreads() reports the same number of cores set.
+However, using the 'svdBenchMark' function in this repo it can be seen that the number of cores is not set properly.
+To see this, compare the following function calls:

+     set.seed(707)
+     svdBenchMark(4000, cores = 1:6, MRO = TRUE, MKL = FALSE)

+     set.seed(707)
+     svdBenchMark(4000, cores = 1:6, MRO = FALSE, MKL = TRUE)

-    # Unpatched R-CRAN
+#
-    > blas_set_num_threads(4)
-    > blas_get_num_procs()
-    [1] 1

-Tom Wenseleers' post also covers using Intel's latest (2019) files directly, however this currently (Nov 2021) does not work with R ver 4.X .
+Tom Wenseleers' post also covers using Intel's latest (2019) files directly, however this currently (Nov 2021) does NOT work with R ver 4.X .

-However if that is done on a R ver 3.X, then the 'RhpcBLASctl' package functions still work with blas_get_num_procs()'s message now changed to 'detected function mkl_domain_get_num_threads':
+If Intel's files are directly moved under R ver 3.X, then the 'RhpcBLASctl' package functions will work:

     # Patched R ver 4.X with files directly from Intel
     > blas_set_num_threads(4)